lvndry/p2p-dashboard/README.md

 Then in an other terminal go on p2p-front and start front server `cd p2p-front && yarn install && yarn start`

+**Caution: Browsers do not authorize CORS requests for localhost.
+You have to open Chrome with `--disable-web-security --user-data-dir='/tmp` options**